 Corporate filmmakers, camera operators, film students, and other video professionals and enthusiasts looking to learn how to use professional equipment.

 We also offer bespoke cinematography courses for groups, individuals and businesses.
-To find out more, visit our Tailor Made Training page
+To find out more, visit our Customised Training page

 Andrew Kuchanny has been working as a Director of Photography on various projects over the last decade, after graduating with an MA in Video at Middlesex University.